 Naturalisation in Germany

-You can obtain application forms from the naturalisation authorities responsible.
-You can find out here which authority is responsible for your naturalisation process:
+You can obtain application forms from the responsible naturalisation authorities.
+They will also inform you which authority is responsible for your naturalisation process:

-- the local foreign affairs offices for your town or community
+- the immigration authority for your town or community,

-- the immigration advice service for adult immigrants
+- the immigration advice service for adult immigrants, and

 - the town council or local authority.